 A final thought…

-The pension changes announced in the Budget are significant and will take time to digest, so don’t be tempted to make any panic decisions at this point.
-Think carefully about how and if you are likely to be affected, and steps you might be able to take to reduce any potential inheritance tax liability.
+The pension changes announced in the Budget are significant, so don’t be tempted to make any panic decisions at this point.
+Think carefully about how and if you are likely to be affected, and the steps you might be able to take to reduce any potential inheritance tax liability.

 It’s worth noting that estate planning and working out the best way to manage your pension can be complex, so you should seek professional financial advice if you’re looking for specific recommendations based on your individual circumstances.